Germany

 Matthias Lapp presented Robert Habeck the first data cable made from a partially bio-based maize-based sheathing material

-Stuttgart/Hanover, 23 April 2024 - Just one day after the visit of German Chancellor Olaf Scholz and Norwegian Prime Minister Jonas Gahr Støre, Vice Chancellor and Federal Minister of Economics Robert Habeck visited LAPP at the Hannover Messe.
+Stuttgart/Hanover, 23 April 2024 - Just one day after the visit of Federal Chancellor Olaf Scholz and Norwegian Prime Minister Jonas Gahr Støre, Vice Chancellor and Federal Minister of Economics Robert Habeck visited LAPP at the Hannover fair.
 Together with representatives of the ZVEI and VDMA associations, he learnt about the sustainable innovations of the global market leader for integrated solutions and branded products in the field of cable and connection technology.

-How LAPP is reducing its CO2 footprint
+How LAPP reduces the CO2 footprint